+TIP:

-TIP: To monitor the complete job queue, select the Monitor job queue context menu in the Job queues view.
+• To monitor the entire Job queue, select the Monitor job queue context menu item in the Job queue view.

-The context menu entry is only available if the logged-in user has the Option to monitor the Job queue in Job Queue Info (JobQueue_Monitor) program function.
+The context menu entry is only available if the logged-in user has the Option to monitor the Job queue in Job Queue Info (JobQueue\Monitor) program function.